 Piercings that are years old can still heal over or close up quickly after removing the jewelry.
 To protect the longevity of your piercing, it’s important to keep jewelry or a placeholder in it as much as you can.
 If the jewelry comes out of a new piercing that has not healed, it’s likely that you will have lost the piercing.
 To try to salvage the piercing you should see a professional piercer as soon as you can.

-Even after the healing process, it’s important to sterilize new pieces of jewelry before you use them.
+Even after the recuperation process, it’s important to sterilize new pieces of jewelry before you use them.
 Whether you’re buying from a store or online, it pays to be careful and this can help save you from contracting infections.

 The Best Jewelry Materials